um-grex/grex-docs/content/english/connecting/data-transfer/globus.md

 To access __UManitoba Grex HPC__ endpoint, please follow these instructions:

 __1.__ First, open [UManitoba](http://globus.umanitoba.ca/) Globus portal in your browser.
-Use the menu under _Use your existing organizational login__ and select __University of Manitoba__ and click on **Continue**.
+Use the menu under __Use your existing organizational login__ and select __University of Manitoba__ and click on **Continue**.

 {{< collapsible title="UManitoba globus login interface: Globus Web App" >}}
 ![UManitoba globus Web App](/globus/um-globus-login.png)
 {{< /collapsible >}}

-__2.__ The previous step will redirect you the UM Microsoft login webpage and ask for UM Multifactor authentication.
+__2.__ The previous step will redirect you to the UM Microsoft login webpage and ask for UM Multifactor authentication.
 After a successful authentication, you should be able to access Globus file manager as shown in the picture below:

 {{< collapsible title="Globus file manager" >}}
 ![Globus interface](/globus/globus-file-manager.png)